 Is the text an argument?
 An argument here doesn’t mean a dispute or controversy.
 It is an attempt to show that something is true, or probably true, by employing something else — facts, assumptions, and/or reasoning — that seems to provide evidence that it is true.

 CHALLENGE: Identify the Assumptions

-In the prior chapter we discussed the structure of arguments of premises and conclusions in arguments.
+In the prior chapter, we discussed the structure of the premises and conclusions in arguments.
 Assumptions are slightly more complicated.
 While the conclusion and the premises are stated in the argument, assumptions are not.
 Assumptions are implicit premises or ideas taken (or “assumed”) to be true but not directly stated.

 In many of the Logical Reasoning questions, there will be something bridging the space between the premises and the conclusion.
 This bridge is what we call the assumptions.

 How to beat Assumption Questions:

 - More than simply “putting it in your own words,” you need to evaluate an argument’s persuasiveness.
 The more unstated assumptions or logical flaws there are, the weaker the argument will be.